COVID-19 variant disrupts holiday travel but not shopping

 But it’s not yet clear how deep the hurt will go or how long it will last.

 For now, the variant is playing havoc with travel.
-More than 700 flights entering, leaving or flying within the U.S. were called off, according to the flight-tracking website FlightAware.
-That figure was down from nearly 1,000 on Saturday.
-More than 50 flights were already canceled for Monday.
+More than 1,100 flights entering, leaving or flying within the U.S. were called off, according to the flight-tracking website FlightAware.
+That figure was up from nearly 1,000 on Saturday.
+About 130 flights were already canceled for Monday.

 Delta, United, JetBlue and American have blamed omicron for staffing shortages that forced cancellations.